 Both of them made all the arrangements that hadn’t been taken care of beforehand even though I tried to get Doug to do it many times.
-I was glad he was there because it made it so much easier for Doug’s daughter to deal with her grief.
+I was glad her husband was there because it made it so much easier for his daughter to deal with her grief.

 When someone battles cancer, their main focus is to survive and it’s difficult to deal with the details of impending death.
 Still, if you can pre-plan it makes it so much easier on the survivors.
 I tried to get Doug to look into funeral preferences, write down passwords, etc., but he was a master procrastinator.

-My girlfriend, who I’ve known since high school, brought me dinner several times and sat with me for three hours waiting for the body to be picked up.
+My girlfriend, who I’ve known since high school, brought me dinner several times and sat with me for three hours waiting for Doug’s body to be picked up.
 We had just dished out ice cream when they arrived which was incredibly inappropriate.

 One of the men who came to transport the body arrived in a long coat with tails.
 He reminded me of Ichabod Crane, which was creepy.
 Also, the apartment is small and there wasn’t enough room to wheel the stretcher from the hallway into the bedroom so they had to carry the body out into the living room.
 That was kind of morbid.

 Thankfully, I have my own bedroom so after they left I closed his bedroom door because it was dark outside and I didn’t want to deal with cleaning up the room until morning.
 I also placed quartz crystals in specific places in my apartment because a psychic friend said they would protect me.
-I was having some pretty crazy dreams in the nights prior to his death so whatever works, right?
+I had been having some pretty crazy dreams in the nights prior to his death so whatever works, right?